squeakycheese75/stockkly_api/README.md

 * [MongoDb installed](https://hub.docker.com/_/mongo)

-These can be constructed via the docker-compose:
+These can be constructed via the docker-compose in the dependancies folder:

 1. Ensure you have docker installed.
 2. ```cd dependancies```
 3. ```docker-compose up -d```

+## Docker

+You can build the API and host via a docker container, either locate the image on DockerHub or run

+1. docker build -t stockkly_api .
+2. docker run -d --name stockkly_api -p 5000:5000 stockkly_api

 ## Hosting